Rectangular Microstrip Antenna

 .
 The thickness of the ground plane or of the microstrip is not critically important.

-Typically the height h is much smaller than the wavelength of operation, but not much smaller than 0.05 of a wavelength.
+Typically the height h is much smaller than the wavelength of operation, but should not be much smaller than 0.025 of a wavelength (1/40th of a wavelength)

 (a) Top View of Patch Antenna